Justin Mercier: Professional

 On August 19, 2014, Mercier continued in the ECHL, signing to a one-year contract with the Toledo Walleye.
 Mercier regained his scoring touch in accumulating 43 points in 46 games with the Walleye.
 He was loaned to AHL club, the Rochester Americans during the 2014–15 season, appearing in 16 games for 4 points before he returned to the Walleye.

 As a free agent on August 6, 2015, Mercier returned for a second stint in Europe in joining former Walleye teammate, Shane Sims, in signing a one-year contract with Italian club, HC Gherdëina of the Italian Serie A.

 International play

-Apart of the U.S. development program, Mercier was named to the United States Team for the 2005 U18 World Championships.
+A part of the U.S. development program, Mercier was named to the United States Team for the 2005 U18 World Championships.
 Far from the most skilled player, he was praised for his tenacity and tireless work as he recorded 1 assist in 6 games helping the U.S. capture Gold.
 In the gold medal game, a 5–1 victory over Canada, Mercier gained notoriety when he was assessed a match penalty and ejected in the third period following a dangerous hit along the boards against Colton Yellow Horn.